Academic Year Instruction

 The Slavic Department offers a BA and MA in Russian language and literature, and is widely regarded as one of the leading centers for the study of contemporary Russian culture.
 The PhD program combines work in Russian language and literature with Russian and East European studies, cultural studies, and film studies.
 Over the years, the Slavic Department has maintained an exceptionally high job placement record for its PhD recipients.
 The department also publishes Studies in Slavic Cultures, a compendium of top-quality, original work submitted by students from the United States and abroad.

 Free Language Tutoring

 Free tutoring in Russian, Polish, and Bosnian/Croatian/Serbian (BCS) every semester.
-Please contect CREES@pitt.edu for more info.
+Please contect REESAdvising@pitt.edu for more information.

 Practice your chosen language in a friendly and supportive atmosphere.
-Language Social Hours offered each semester include Bosnian/Croatian/Serbian and Russian.
-Please contect CREES@pitt.edu for more info.
+Language Social Hours offered each semester include Bosnian/Croatian/Serbian, Polish, and Russian.
+Please contact REESAdvising@pitt.edu for more information.

 Summer Language Institute

 Each year REEES and the University of Pittsburgh’s Slavic Department administer the Slavic, East European, and Near Eastern Summer Language Institute (SLI), which attracts students from across the nation.
 Programs ranging from six to ten weeks are offered in Arabic, Bosnian/Croatian/Serbian, Bulgarian, Czech, Hungarian, Persian (Farsi), Polish, Russian, Slovak, Turkish, and Ukrainian, and students may choose to incorporate an abroad component into their study.
 All courses are intensive and immersive, and cover approximately one academic year’s worth of language training.